AdRoll/baker/content/en/docs/Core concepts/sharding.md

 ### Overview

-Baker supports partitioning the records it processes into smaller subsets each of which is forwarded to an output shard: _divide and rule_.
+Baker supports partitioning the records it processes into smaller subsets each of which is forwarded to an output shard: _divide and conquer_.

 When sharding is enabled, the shards, which are just multiple instances of the same output component, run concurrently.
-Each of them only get to process a specific subset of of records, based on a the value a specific field has.
+Each of them only gets to process a specific subset of records, based on a the value a specific field has.
 This horizontal partioning allows to get the most of the resources at your disposal, since you can perform more work at the same time.

 #### Limitations